tankibaj/AWS-IAM-Terraform/README.md

-AWS Identity and Access Management (IAM) Terraform using Terraform.
+AWS Identity and Access Management (IAM) using Terraform.

 ## Quick Start